Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 Catapush.getInstance().resumeNotifications();
 ```

 This state will not be persisted.
-If you restart your app or stop/start Catapush the push notifications visualization will be resumed.
+If you restart your app or stop/start Catapush the received messages visualization will be resumed.

-**Note**: pausing Push Notifications **does not** stop receiving messages, but you have to handle Open Notification feedback by your own.
+**Note**: pausing the received messages visualization **does not** make Catapush stop receiving messages, but you will have to notify the user on your own in the `onMessageReceived` callback of your `CatapushReceiver` implementation.

 ### [Hide Notifications when User is in your Messages List](#hide-notifications-when-user-is-in-your-messages-list)

-It is also useful to pause/resume Push Notifications visualization when your Message list is active and visible.
+It is also useful to pause/resume received messages visualization when your message list UI is running in the foreground.

-You can disable and enable them as in the following example, taking advantage of your `Activity` lifecycle methods:
+You can disable and enable it as in the following example, taking advantage of your `Activity` lifecycle methods:
 ```java
 @Override
 public void onResume() {